Code-Institute-Submissions/neo-data-milestone-project/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Project Deployment

+The project was deployed using GitHub and is published here: [Near Earth Object Close Approach Data Visualisation](https://chrismurray1980.github.io/neo-data-milestone-project/).

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).
 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
     Different values for environment variables (Heroku Config Vars)?